bparanj/crystal/programming/hivegrid/packer-postgresql.md

 - **Required Plugins**: Specifies that the Amazon EBS builder plugin from HashiCorp is required.
 - **Variables**: Declares variables for the AWS region, the base AMI name filter for Ubuntu 22.04 (Jammy Jellyfish), the instance type, and the SSH username.
-- **Source**: Defines the Amazon EBS source configuration, including the region, instance type, source AMI filter (to automatically select the latest Ubuntu 22.04 AMI), and the SSH username.
+- **Source**: Defines the Amazon EBS source configuration,  the region, instance type, source AMI filter (to automatically select the latest Ubuntu 22.04 AMI), and the SSH username.
 - **Builds**: Specifies the build process, which includes the source and a shell provisioner.
   - **Shell Provisioner**: Contains inline shell commands to update the package index and install PostgreSQL and its contrib package.